SEARCH TEMPLE HEALTH

 Kathi McDonough, Jeanes Campus PFAC Advisor

 My first experience with Jeanes Campus was in May 1996 when my mother had a massive heart attack.
-In subsequent years, she had several admissions related to her heart and in 2007, she was admitted for a stroke.
-Based on the quality and caring treatment my mother experienced, I selected Jeanes Campus to be my provider for medical treatments.
+In subsequent years, she had several admissions related to her heart, and in 2007, she was admitted for a stroke.
+Based on the quality and caring treatment my mother experienced, I selected Jeanes Campus as my medical treatment provider.

-Professionally, I had over 40 years of experience in health insurance working for several large healthcare companies, including 25 years with Independence Blue Cross.
-My experience included working as a compliance analyst in the legal department, where I was instrumental in the development and filing of the initial Personal Choice products.
-I also worked for 20 years as a manager in the provider contracts department in facilitating credentialing and contracting with all ancillary healthcare providers, including surgicenters, home health, hospice and skilled nursing facilities, as well as individual physician contracts.
+Professionally, I have over 40 years of experience in health insurance, working for several large healthcare companies, including 25 years with Independence Blue Cross.
+My experience included working as a compliance analyst in the legal department, where I was instrumental in developing and filing the initial Personal Choice products.
+I also worked for 20 years as a manager in the provider contracts department, facilitating credentialing and contracting with all ancillary healthcare providers, including surgicenters, home health, hospice, skilled nursing facilities, and individual physician contracts.

-Upon retiring in 2013, I felt a need to give back to the community and commenced volunteering at Jeanes Campus and the Medical Mission Sisters.
-I also volunteer and serve on the board of the Friends of Ryerss Museum and Library.
+Upon retiring in 2013, I needed to give back to the community and commenced volunteering at Jeanes Campus and the Medical Mission Sisters.
+I also volunteer and serve on the Friends of Ryerss Museum and Library board, as Treasurer of the Friends of Ryerrs Museum, as a member of the Fox Chase Civic Association, and help coordinate the Love Your Park clean-up events for Burholme Park.

 Frances Pollock